linhdnguyen23/Archive/README.md

 Style matters.
 Confidence matters too.
 So do bribes, but our CEO frowns on that, so they're out of bounds.
 Otherwise, show us some great team spirit.
 Show us a team who works well together.
 Show us rock solid code, contributed by everyone on your team.

 At the end of your project, you will each take a brief survey that allows you to rate and review the contribution of your team members.
-It's your job to make sure you contribute an appropriate amount to your team project.
+It's your job to make sure you contribute fairly with your team.

 ### Summary Score